nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 ### Removed Use Cases

+Some [use cases]({% link _docs_integrate/use-cases.md %}) of the Runtime that were previously marked as deprecated and replaced by new ones have now been removed.
+However, the Connector routes associated with these use cases are not affected by these replacements and can still be used.
+As an Integrator of a Connector, the following changes therefore do not need to be taken into account during migration.

 - The nomenclature of [ThirdPartyRelationshipAttributes]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes) has already changed in version 6.
   In particular, the term third party owned RelationshipAttribute has become obsolete.
   For this reason, the [Delete a ThirdPartyRelationshipAttribute and notify peer]({% link _docs_use-cases/use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer.md %}) use case was already added in version 6 and the use case of deleting a third party owned RelationshipAttribute and notifying the peer was marked as deprecated.